peterdemin/pip-compile-multi/README.rst

 Why don't we automate it?
 That's what ``pip-compile-multi`` is for.

-Managing dependency versions in multiple environments
+Managing Dependency Versions in Multiple Environments
 -----------------------------------------------------

 Let's rehearse, example service has two groups of dependencies